konflux-ci/release-service-catalog/tasks/create-advisory/README.md

 | synchronously            | Whether the task should wait for InternalRequests to complete                             | Yes      | true                        |
 | pipelineRunUid           | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       |                             |

+## Changes in 4.0.1
+- Use set -x in the task's script.
+That way we get more information in the log for debugging in case of failure

 ## Changes in 4.0.0
 - The task now writes created artifacts to a results json file in the workspace